owings1/pytableaux/doc/logics/lp.rst

             * :m:`F` iff :m:`ntuple` is in the anti-extension of `P` and not in the extension of `P`.
             * :m:`B` iff :m:`ntuple` is in both the extension and anti-extension of `P`.

-            Note, unlike :ref:`FDE`, there is an exhaustion constraint on a predicate's extension/anti-extension.
+            Note, unlike :ref:`FDE <FDE>`, there is an exhaustion constraint on a predicate's extension/anti-extension.
 This means that :m:`ntuple` must be in either the extension and the anti-extension of `P`.
-Like :ref:`FDE`, there is no exclusion restraint.
+Like :ref:`FDE <FDE>`, there is no exclusion restraint.

     Tableaux System